M60 tank: U.S. service history

 M60A1s of the 1st Marine Division Task Force Ripper led the drive to the Kuwait International Airport on 27 February 1991.
-Task Force Ripper's M60A1 tanks destroyed about 100 Iraqi tanks and armored personnel carriers, including T-72 tanks.
 The division commander Maj.
 Gen. J.M.
 Myatt said, "During the first day of combat operations 1st Platoon, D Company, 3rd Tank Battalion destroyed 15 Iraqi tanks".
 The Marines also destroyed 25 APCs and took 300 prisoners of war.
 The next day, Marine M60A1 tanks encountered a minefield and attempted to proof two lanes with the MCRS.
 Both were unsuccessful.
 One MCRS missed a mine, which blew apart a track of the tank pushing it, immobilizing the tank and blocking the lane.
 The 1st Marine Division encountered more Iraqi opposition as it proceeded north coming into contact with the Iraqi 15th Mechanized Brigade, 3rd Armored Division.
 During this engagement the Marines destroyed an additional 46 enemy vehicles and took approximately 929 POWs.
 Once the 1st Marine Division reached Kuwait International Airport they found what remained of the Iraqi 12th Armored Brigade, 3rd Armored Division defending it.
 The Marines destroyed 30 to 40 Iraqi T-72 tanks which had taken up defensive positions around the airport.

 After the conclusion of Operation Desert Storm, FORSCOM withdrew the M60 tank series from combat use and replaced it with the M1A1 Abrams for both the Army and Marine Corps.
 It was relegated to CONUS use with the Army National Guard through most of the 1990s.
 In May 1997, at Fort Riley, 1st Battalion, 635th Armor, Kansas Army National Guard, retired the last M60 series tanks in the US military.
 The 58 M60A3 tanks of the Kansas Guard's only armor battalion were unceremoniously parked in a holding pen at the Camp Funston Mobilization and Training Equipment Site (MATES), in the Kansas River Valley, down the hill from Fort Riley's main post.
 They were later transferred to the Jordanian Army.

 Due to the restructuring of forces at the end of the Cold War, surplus US Army M1A1s were absorbed by the US Marines replacing their M60A1s on a one for one basis, allowing the Marine Corps to quickly become an all-M1 tank force at reduced cost.
 Except for a small number in TRADOC service for the combat training of units in Europe, most M60s were placed in reserve.
 Some 1,400 were transferred to NATO allies from 1991 to 1993 under the Treaty on Conventional Armed Forces in Europe and some were sold, mainly to Middle Eastern countries.
 Tanks were given to a few nations under governmental grants.
 They were finally declared as excess to US needs in 1994.
 They were superseded in National Guard service by the M1 version of the Abrams MBT and fully replaced by the M1A1.